• News

 But Sam Sherry, head of CAD and workshop manager at Graff, tells me that in the hands of skilled designers, CAD is a tool that boosts creativity and doesn't replace it.
 It is especially helpful in making mechanical parts smaller.

 In a complex necklace that has to follow the contours of the neck, for example, every component has a joint, which has to be strong and uniform.
-This is almost impossible to achieve to the same degree by hand.
+This is almost impossible to achieve to the same degree by hand.- Sam Sherry

 CAD is used along with traditional methods to make Graff's high jewelry.
 The layout of the stones is then taken from a hand-painted gouache design and scanned at a very high resolution.